-If we are unable to attract, train, retain and motivate our direct sales force and third-party marketing agents, sales of our products may be materially and adversely affected.
+If we are unable to attract, train, retain and motivate our third-party marketing agents, sales of our products may be materially and adversely affected.

-We rely on our direct sales force and third-party marketing agents, who are dispersed across China, to market our products to CDCs and other healthcare institutions.
-We believe that our future success will depend on the dedication, efforts and performance of our direct sales force and third-party marketing agents.
+We rely on our third-party marketing agents, who are dispersed across China, to market our products to CDCs and other healthcare institutions.
+We believe that our future success will depend on the dedication, efforts and performance of our third-party marketing agents.
 There are only limited numbers of competent and qualified marketing agents in the China vaccine industry.
 Our competitors may provide commissions or other economic incentives to third-party marketing agents significantly above the market standard, which may cause such agents to cease marketing our products.
-If we are unable to attract, train, retain and motivate our direct sales force and marketing agents, sales of our products may be materially and adversely affected.
+If we are unable to attract, train, retain and motivate our marketing agents, sales of our products may be materially and adversely affected.